bionetslab/SwitchTFI-validation/README.md

 ```bash
 # Activate main environment
 conda activate switchtfi_val

 # Run scripts to produce the plots
 python 03_switchtfi_model_fitting.py
 ```
 **Note:**
-- SwitchTFI provides the preprocessed data read to load.
+- SwitchTFI provides the preprocessed data via the functions *switchtfi.data.preendocrine_alpha()/preendocrine_beta()/erythrocytes()*.
 To skip the preprocessing step comment in this option in the scripts for the later steps.
 - The GRNs used to produce the results are provided in *switchtfi_val/results/01_grn_inf*.
 The GRN inference step can be omitted.
 - The results of the SwitchTFI analyses are provided in *switchtfi_val/results/02_switchtfi*.
 - The results of the validation procedures are provided in *switchtfi_val/results/02_validation*.